jeremiah-joh/dslibc/doc/ht.md

 Hash Table
 ==========

-A hash table that implements dictionary.
+A hash table that implements unorderd dictionary.

 Each macro parameters mean: